unjs/nitro/README.md

 ## Type Support

-Nitro uses the `#nitro` alias for runtime helpers.
+nitro uses the `#nitro` alias for runtime helpers.
 To add type support within your project, you may add the following to your `tsconfig.json` file:

 ```json